ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 1. Create and save a new LabVIEW project.
 2. From the project window, go to `Tools` → `Plug-In SDKs` → `InstrumentStudio Plug-In` → `Create InstrumentStudio Plug-in...`.
-   1. The `Create InstrumentStudio Plug-in` dialog will open.
+   1. This will open the `Create InstrumentStudio Plug-in` dialog.
-   2. The name of the current `Active Project` will be automatically populated in the `Active Project Name` indicator.
+   2. The name of the Active LabVIEW Project will be automatically populated in the `Active Project Name` indicator.
    3. Enter the `InstrumentStudio Plug-in Name` and `InstrumentStudio Plug-in Group`.
-   4. Click `Create InstrumentStudio Plug-in`.
+   4. Click on the `Create InstrumentStudio Plug-in` button.

       ![Create InstrumentStudio Plug-In](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Create%20InstrumentStudio%20Plug-In.png)